Introduction to Startup Law

 Please note: How to Structure Your Capital Raise will take place over 2 sessions.
 In order to attend Part 2: Negotiating the Term Sheet Workshop, attendees must first attend Part 1: The Fundamentals.
 Attendees for Part 1 will receive information on how to log into Part 2 upon completion of the session.

-During Part 1, you will learn about the legal and economic/business issues associated with raising funds from:
+During Part 1 (March 24), you will learn about the legal and economic/business issues associated with raising funds from:

 • Friends and Family